tierra/wp-vagrant/README.md

 * `wordpress` (this is meant for a regular installation)
 * `wordpress-tests` (this is meant for use with PHPUnit tests)

-A single account with rights all databases for convenience:
+A single account with rights to all databases for convenience:

 * Username: `wordpress`
 * Password: `wordpress`